jortizcs/mlep/README.md

-MLE+ is an open-source Matlab/Simulink toolbox for co-simulation with the whole-building energy simulator EnergyPlus (Fig. 1).
+MLE+ is an open-source Matlab/Simulink toolbox for co-simulation with the whole-building energy simulator [EnergyPlus] (http://apps1.eere.energy.gov/buildings/energyplus/).
 It is designed for engineers and researchers who are familiar with Matlab and Simulink and want to use these software tools in building energy simulation.
 [Willy Bernal](http://mlab.seas.upenn.edu/) and [Truong Nghiem](http://mlab.seas.upenn.edu/) the University of Pennsylvania.